 Digvijay Chautala takes veiled dig at uncle Abhay, says holding rallies in Hary won't get SYL waters

-As the feud in the Chautala family continued to play out in public, Hisar MP Dushyant Chautala on Monday asked his uncle Abhay Chautala to apologise or face legal notice after the senior INLD leader had accused his elder brother, Ajay Chautala, of selling party tickets in the 2014 assembly elections.
+The family feud in the Chautala family continues to play out in public despite the INLD's split, with senior leader Abhay Chautala accusing his elder brother, Ajay Chautala, of selling party tickets in the 2014 elections.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)